Mattianna/mattianna.github.io/_jewelry/Black_Silver_Multistrand_Necklace.md

 {% include gallery %}

-Made with silver pieces and african black and white beads mixed with black seed beads framed by recycled black and white geometric ceramic pieces this simple necklace cool and sophisticated.
+Made with silver pieces and African black and white beads mixed with black seed beads framed by recycled black and white geometric ceramic pieces this simple necklace cool and sophisticated.